nklatte/nklatte/README.md

 # Hello there 👋

 ## About Me:
-- 💻 Low-Level Enthusiast: Fluent in the ancient arts of Go, Zig, Rust, and C.
+- 💻 Low-Level Enthusiast
-- 🐧 Linux Lover: I speak penguin fluently and find joy in the command line.
+- 🐧 Linux Lover
 - 🌐 Open Source Aficionado

 ## 🛠 &nbsp;Languages and Tools :